 Read on to learn what information and statistics you can get with the API for Travelpayouts.

-First, you can get a list of all available fields and their types to form a request, using the following method:
+First, you can get a list of all available fields and their types to form a request, using the following GET method:

 https://api.travelpayouts.com/statistics/v1/get_fields_list

-Example response of raw fields:
+Example response with raw fields:

 {